-Restore air pocket in tank - see FAQ article on Leaking Pressure Relief Valve.
+Restore air pocket in the tank - see Leaking Pressure Relief Valve.

 Won't start or stay on

 Check the wire connections - remove, clean and replace